May 23, 2026 · 18 min read

 The countermeasures

 If the failures are universal, the defenses are too.
-Two operations recur across every domain that has solved any version of this problem.
+Three operations recur across every domain that has solved any version of this problem.

 Shrink the harmful underdetermination space.
 Invest in common ground.
 Train both sides on the same patterns, the same conventions, the same priors.
 The more two agents share, the more the signal constrains reconstruction to a narrow set of action-relevant equivalence classes.
 Medicine has done this for a century with medical school, residency, illness scripts, and standardized order sets.
 Aviation does it with Crew Resource Management and ICAO phraseology.
 Distributed systems do it with shared schemas and ontologies.
 Science does it with notation conventions and citation infrastructure.
 The investment is heavy upfront; the return is that subsequent signals constrain reconstruction more tightly and land in the right class more reliably.